-It is essential to know the different types of division levels and have an understanding of what division will fit your needs for the next four years of your life.
-Let’s take a look.
+It is essential to know and understand the different types of leagues and divisions in order to decide which athletic program and school will best fit your needs for the next four years of your life.
+So, let’s take a look.

-NCAA Division I—This level is considered to be the highest level of play as well as the most competitive level.
-To play at this level, you will need to be an outstanding athlete, fearless and not afraid of hard work.
-DI schools have the best facilities with large budgets.
-They also have the most athletic scholarships.
-You will also travel nationally to compete.
-Your life will be practice, train, travel and study.
-This includes weekends.
+NCAA Division I—This level is considered to be the highest and most competitive level of play, and is the level to pursue if your ultimate goal is to go pro.
+To play at this level, you will need to be an outstanding athlete, fearless, and not afraid of hard work.
+DI schools have the best facilities and the largest budgets.
+They therefore also offer the most athletic scholarships.
+DI schools also travel nationally to compete.
+Your life will be practice, train, travel and study, including on the weekends.

-Sports Conferences in this division are, SEC, Big 10, ACC and Pac 12
+Sports Conferences in this division: SEC, Big 10, ACC, and Pac 12

-List of Ivy League schools, Harvard, Yale, Princeton, Columbia, Brown, Cornell, Dartmouth, the University of Pennsylvania.
+Ivy League schools,: Harvard, Yale, Princeton, Columbia, Brown, Cornell, Dartmouth, and the University of Pennsylvania.

-NCAA Division II—There are around 300 schools that makeup DII sports, so it is important to research schools that you are interested in as well as choosing one or two that are not on your radar.
+NCAA Division II—Around 300 schools make up DII sports, so it is important to research schools and narrow down your options.
+They are generally not as competitive as DI schools, but have a good school-sport balance.
 Researching a mix of schools even if they are in a different division can open your eyes to other options.
-Most DII athletes receive partial athletic scholarships.
-Their budgets are not as large as DI budgets.
+Most DII athletes receive partial athletic scholarships because DII schools are on an equivalency system and their budgets are not as large as DI budgets.

-NCAA Division III—DIII schools do not offer athletic scholarships, but they can receive merit-based money and financial aid.
-The competition level is high, but you will have a balanced college experience since there is a high focus on academics as well as athletics.
-The practice seasons are shorter which will allow you to engage in college activities.
-You will receive a well-rounded balanced lifestyle.
-Playing for a smaller school will give you the opportunity to know your professors due to small class sizes.
+NCAA Division III—DIII schools do not offer any athletic scholarships, but they can offer merit-based and need-based financial aid.
+The competition level is not generally as high as DI and DII programs, but you will have a balanced college experience.
+DIII schools are a better fit for you if you love your sport, but your primary focus is on your education.
+The practice seasons are shorter, allowing you to engage in college activities.
+You will experience a well-rounded, balanced lifestyle.
+Playing for a smaller school will also give you the opportunity to know your professors better.

-NJCAA— Also called JUCO, junior college.
-This is a two-year institution that some athletes might want to look at if they need a better sense of their academics and athletics.
+NJCAA— Also known as JuCo, or junior college association.
+This is a two-year institution that some athletes look at if they need extra time to improve their skills and grow as an individual.
+JuCo gives athletes a chance to get a better handle on their academics and athletics.
 They can then confidently transfer to a four-year college.
-Working on your eligibility and trying to save money would be a good reason to attend a JUCO college.
+Working on your eligibility and saving money are two more good reasons to attend a junior college.

 When doing research in the recruiting process for my daughter I came across the LRT Sports website.
 I was immediately intrigued as this was another dimension of the recruiting process that many people don't even consider.
 My daughter and I could "short list" schools based on the education she was looking for, as well as the opportunity to play her sport.
 LRT Sports not only gave us pertinent information into the recruiting process with different interviews of coaches and players, it also gave us insight into current and/or former players' opinions on the coach of that school in her sport.
 We could use this information to re-prioritize my daughters list of schools based on this feedback.
 I have many friends that are, or will be, going through this process shortly and I highly recommend using LRT Sports as part of anyone's recruiting process.